minshi123/gitlab/doc/user/application_security/dependency_scanning/index.md

 ### Set Dependency Scanning CI config for "offline" use

-Below is a general template `.gitlab-ci.yml` to configure your environment for running Dependency Scanning:
+Below is a general template `.gitlab-ci.yml` to configure your environment for running Dependency Scanning offline:

 ```yaml
 include: